ritto1526/Embedded-System/Day-01/README.md

 ## Introduction

-Programming is used to convert a high level language to low level language High level languages (C,C++,Python)----------------> Low level language (Assembly Language,Machine Language) HL----->AL (compiler) : AL ------->ML (Assemblr)
+- Programming is used to convert a high level language to low level language
+- High level languages (C,C++,Python)----------------> Low level language (Assembly Language,Machine Language)
+- HL----->AL (compiler) : AL ------->ML (Assembler)
-C is also a middle level language.
+- C is also a middle level language.